OfficeDev/Excel-Custom-Functions/README.md

 5. Test a custom function by entering `=CONTOSO.ADD(num1, num2)` in a cell.
 6. Try the other functions in the sample: `=CONTOSO.ADDASYNC(num1, num2)`, `CONTOSO.INCREMENTVALUE(increment)`.
 7. If you make changes to the sample add-in, copy the updated files to your website, and then close and reopen Excel.
 If your functions are not available in Excel, re-insert the add-in using **Insert** > **My Add-ins**.
-8. Follow @OfficeDev on Twitter for updates and send feedback to <excelcustomfunctions@microsoft.com>.

 ## Making changes
 If you make changes to the sample functions code (in the JS file), close and reopen Excel to test them.